-Choosing then $i_1\geq i_0$ large enough, since $\Vert k\Vert_{L^2(B_{2R\sqrt{2(T-t_{i_1})}}(x_0)\cap\,\SS_t)}$ is uniformly bounded for all times $t\in[t_{i_1},T)$ and the length of the four curves that connect the junctions with the ``artificial'' boundary points $P^r(t)$ are bounded below by a uniform constant, Lemma~\ref{kappaesse2} applies, hence, thanks to Lemma~\ref{kinfty}, we have a uniform bound on $\Vert k\Vert_{L^\infty(B_{2R\sqrt{2(T-t_{i_1})}}(x_0)\cap\,\SS_t)}$ for $t\in[0,T)$. \end{proof}
+Choosing then $i_1\geqslant i_0$ large enough, since $\Vert k\Vert_{L^2(B_{2R\sqrt{2(T-t_{i_1})}}(x_0)\cap\,\SS_t)}$ is uniformly bounded for all times $t\in[t_{i_1},T)$ and the length of the four curves that connect the junctions with the ``artificial'' boundary points $P^r(t)$ are bounded below by a uniform constant, Lemma~\ref{kappaesse2} applies, hence, thanks to Lemma~\ref{kinfty}, we have a uniform bound on $\Vert k\Vert_{L^\infty(B_{2R\sqrt{2(T-t_{i_1})}}(x_0)\cap\,\SS_t)}$ for $t\in[0,T)$. \end{proof}

 As we proved Proposition~\ref{cross}, Proposition~\ref{prop999} follows.
-An obvious consequence is that evolving trees do not develop this kind of singularities, hence, their curvature flow is smooth till a curve collapses with uniformly bounded curvature.
-Moreover, it is also easy to see that if no regions collapse, the network is a tree, for $t$ close enough to $T$, around every point of $\overline{\Omega}$, so Proposition~\ref{prop999} applies globally.
+An obvious consequence is that evolving trees do not develop this kind of singularity, hence their curvature flow is smooth till a curve collapses with uniformly bounded curvature.
+Moreover it is also easy to see that if no region collapses, the network is locally a tree around every point of $\overline{\Omega}$, for $t$ close enough to $T$, so Proposition~\ref{prop999} applies globally.

-\begin{cor} If {\bf{M1}} holds and $\SS_0$ is a tree, the curvature of $\SS_t$ is uniformly bounded during the flow (hence, we are in the case of Corollary~\ref{treecoro} in the previous section). \end{cor}
+\begin{cor} If {\bf{M1}} holds and $\SS_0$ is a tree, the curvature of $\SS_t$ is uniformly bounded during the flow (hence we are in the case of Proposition~\ref{bdcurvcollapse} in the previous section). \end{cor}